 Since September 2019 I have begun studying at the University of Kent.
 I am currently on a taught MA in Creative Writing, and am in the process of proposing a PhD in the medical humanities.
 My research focus is narratives of anxiety, and how various written texts communicate personal experience, especially around questions of authenticity and trustworthiness.

 Creatively, I am working on a trilogy, the first novel of which is called Oracle.
 It’s grown out of my experience LARPing with my friends for the past many years, and it’s more precious to me than I can say.
-At the moment I’m currently seeking representation with a view to having it published traditionally, whilst writing the second book, Bastion, as part of my MA.
+At the moment I’m currently seeking representation with a view to having it published traditionally, whilst working on the trilogy as part of my MA.

 I also work as an Assistant Producer with Iron Realms Entertainment, where I oversee the creative development of one of their popular text-based roleplaying games.